I-am-sayantan/public-sentiment-analysis-based-on-twitter-hashtags/README.md

   2. You can fork and start working on the project, when you are done make a PR on the ![contribution branch](https://github.com/I-am-sayantan/public-sentiment-analysis-based-on-twitter-hashtags/tree/CONTRIBUTION),please dont make the PR in the main branch.
   3. For task 1 and task 2 only one jupyter notebook is needed and make you PR inside ![Jupyter notebooks](https://github.com/I-am-sayantan/public-sentiment-analysis-based-on-twitter-hashtags/tree/CONTRIBUTION/CONTRIBUTION/Jupyter%20notebooks), the name of the file should be name_of_the_contributor.ipynb, and should be in this format: ![Jupyter notebooks format](https://github.com/I-am-sayantan/public-sentiment-analysis-based-on-twitter-hashtags/blob/main/CONTRIBUTION/Jupyter%20notebooks/Sayantan_kirtaniya.ipynb)
   4. For task 3 please make your PR inside ![Jupyter notebooks](https://github.com/I-am-sayantan/public-sentiment-analysis-based-on-twitter-hashtags/tree/main/CONTRIBUTION/Analysis%20reports), the name of the file should be name_of_the_contributor.pdf, and should be in this format: ![Analysis report format](https://github.com/I-am-sayantan/public-sentiment-analysis-based-on-twitter-hashtags/blob/main/CONTRIBUTION/Analysis%20reports/Sayantan_kirtaniya.pdf)
-  5. Please don't forget to add a comment on the issues before making the PRs.
+  5. Please don't forget to add a comment on the issues before making the PRs, for questions please

 #### ABOUT THE DATASET :chart_with_upwards_trend::
 - To use the dataset go inside the ![datasets folder](https://github.com/I-am-sayantan/public-sentiment-analysis-based-on-twitter-hashtags/blob/main/datasets/datasets.zip) and get the understanding from the ![data.md](https://github.com/I-am-sayantan/public-sentiment-analysis-based-on-twitter-hashtags/blob/main/datasets/data.md)